Only have two days in Victoria? Don’t worry – this city was practically built for quick getaways.

 Taking a leisurely walk along the scenic waterfront David Foster Harbour Pathway is also a must.
 From here, you can make your way to Fisherman’s Wharf to grab some fish and chips, check out some shops, or just take in the atmosphere.

-Afternoon: Dive into History at the Royal BC Museum & Parliament Buildings
+Day 1 Afternoon: Royal BC Museum & Parliament Buildings

 After filling up on some tasty grub, it’s time to get your culture fix.